YueyingChu/YueyingChu.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

-I am currently working toward a PhD degree in Psychology at the Center for Psychological Sciences (浙江大学心理科学研究中心), Zhejiang University, under the supervision of Prof. Peng Liu.
-I am also affiliated with the Department of Psychology and Behavioral Sciences (浙江大学心理与行为科学系), Zhejiang University.
+I am currently a PhD candidate in Psychology at Zhejiang University, affiliated with the Center for Psychological Sciences and the Department of Psychology and Behavioral Sciences.
+Since 2025, I have also been a visiting PhD student at the Centre for Biomedical Ethics, National University of Singapore.

-I graduated from the Department of Psychology and Behavioral Sciences at Zhejiang University with a bachelor’s degree.

-My research interests include areas of machine psychology, such as human-automation interaction (HAI).
-As highly automated agents are integrated into society, their role in HAI is evolving from being mere tools to acting as teammates or social actors.
-I am interested in various kinds of automated agents, including automated vehicles, large language models, and algorithms.
+My research integrates perspectives from machine psychology and moral psychology to explore how individuals make moral judgments in both human and human–AI contexts.
+I am particularly interested in the role of interpersonal relationships in shaping moral evaluations and responsibility attributions.
+My work combines experimental methods with behavioral analysis to understand how emerging technologies challenge and transform moral cognition.

 # 📝 Publications
 <sup>#</sup>These authors contributed equally to this work; <sup>\*</sup>Corresponding author(s)